networknt/light-doc/content/tutorial/rest/openapi/petstore/security.md

 In order to access it, you have to provide the right JWT token.
 There is a long lived token that can be found at [https://github.com/networknt/light-oauth2](https://github.com/networknt/light-oauth2)

+In real client application, you need to have light-oauth2 services installed as infrastructure service to support the microservices.

 Let's use that token in curl.

 ```